rusalshrestha98/rusalshrestha98/README.md

 ## 🚀 About Me

 I'm a full-stack developer with 5 years of profesional experience in a variety of different tech stacks and industries.
-I am currently working at a company called Asurion as a Software Engineer 2.
+I am currently working at a company called Rate Insurance as a Software Engineer.

 ## 🔧 Technologies & Tools